-The purpose of this study is designed to compare, based on statistical analysis, individual real estate professionals with formal mentoring and those who do not and the impact on ethical awareness in the real estate industry.
+The purpose of this study is designed to compare ethical awareness of real estate professionals with formal mentoring and those who do not .

-Background of the Problem
+Research Question

+RQ: What differences exist, if any, in ethical awareness between real estate professionals with formal mentoring programs and those without formal mentoring programs?Background of the Problem

 The Realtor Code of Ethics provides a minimum standard of services to the consumer.
 Since the consumer's real estate transaction can be one of the most significant investments, a higher quality of services should be expected from a real estate professional and the company represented (Blackburn & McGhee, 2004).
 Like other professional industries, some of the common pitfalls consumers experience are either due to lack of (a) training or (b) professional ethics.
 There are trade-offs with the cost associated with training and downtime of production by the Managing Broker.
 Most Managing Brokers actively list and sell to supplement the cash flow and stay competitive in the marketplace; they are in direct competition with the agents in the company (Filisko, 2014).
 Resources, either in-office training staff or outsourcing opportunities for training for implementing a mentoring program, can be crucial to provide the real estate industry with the necessary tools to implement a company culture of ethics awareness.